-Tropical hibiscus varieties (Hibiscus rosa-sinensis) are perfect if you live in a hot region or want an impressive houseplant.
+Tropical hibiscus varieties (Hibiscus rosa-sinensis) are perfect if you live in a warm climate or want an impressive houseplant.
 For those living in cooler parts of North America, opting for a hardy variety or the shrubby rose of Sharon (Hibiscus syriacus), which are both easier to grow and can withstand colder winter temperatures, will be the better choice.
+Regardless of variety, hibiscus flowers are very attractive to butterflies and hummingbirds.

 While all hibiscus have similarities that go beyond appearance, they have some distinct care and growing requirements.